Wilhelmine Florentine Charlotte Wehrmann

 Transcription of the pastor's letter and translation into English by J. Mark Fiegenbaum.

-The letter by pastor Rainart is quite specific on a number of facts.
+The letter by Pastor Rainart, of the church at Almana, is quite specific on a number of facts.

 It records Florentine's full name (as an adult, she appears to have been commonly known by her second given name).
-It is not as complete with the name of her father, but does give the maiden name of her mother.
+It is not as complete with the name of her father, but does give the maiden name or birth surname of her mother.

 The letter attests to the date and place of the birth and its legitimacy.
 In fact, Rev. Rainart took the time to spell out the day and the year of the birth even though his numbers are very legible.
 Perhaps this affidavit was intended to serve in some official capacity and he wished there to be no doubt.
 Hence the seal.

 Adolph's social standing, on the basis of his landholdings, is mentioned, as is the farmstead (number 13) with which he was connected.
-A Colon was a class of middle-sized farmer who lived on and worked land owned by a nobleman.
-In nearby Ladbergen (Kreis Tecklenburg, Prussia - where Florentine's future husband was born) in the early 19th century, a Colon might be responsible for between 60 to 100 acres, composed of up to a dozen plots scattered throughout a township.
+A Colon was a class of farmer who typically lived on a middle-sized piece of property owned by a nobleman, or at least someone of higher social and economic rank.
+In the early 19th century at the not-too-distant village of Ladbergen (in Kreis Tecklenburg, Regierungsbezirk Münster, Provinz Westfalen, Königreich Prueßen; the birth place of Florentine's future husband), a Colon might be responsible for between 60 to 100 acres, composed of up to a dozen plots scattered throughout a township.

 The letter records that Florentine was baptized in the evangelical church in Almana, about two weeks after her birth.

 The reason for such a detailed letter is a matter of speculation.
 Florentine's mother, Wilhelmine Kater had passed away in 1839.
-By at least 1845, Adolph had remarried (to another Wilhelmine) and had another daughter (also named Wilhelmine) with his new wife.
+By at least 1845, Adolph had remarried (to another woman named Wilhelmine) and had another daughter (also named Wilhelmine) with this new wife.
 In 1851, the family emigrated to the USA.

-Mary Ann Mock has discovered the Wehrmanns listed as passengers of the ship Rebecca, sailing from Bremen, Germany and arriving at New Orleans, Louisiana on 4 November 1851.
-The ship's manifest lists the Wehrmanns as passengers in "sterage."
-6
+Mary Ann (Held) Mock has discovered the Wehrmanns listed as passengers of the ship Rebecca, sailing from Bremen, Germany and arriving at New Orleans, Louisiana on 4 November 1851.6 The ship's manifest lists the Wehrmanns as passengers number 13 through 18 in "sterage."

 # Name Age Sex Occupation Place of Origin Destination